polkadot-fellows/runtimes/docs/on-chain-identity.md

 # Setting up on-chain identity

-As a member of the Polkadot Technical Fellowship you should set an on-chain identity for your account.
+As a member of the Polkadot Technical Fellowship you should set an on-chain identity for your account on the Polkadot relay chain.
 Your identity should also include a field `github` pointing to your github username.
 Unfortunately this is a custom field that isn't supported by the polkadot.js UI, therefore in order to set it you'll need to create the identity extrinsic yourself.

 In the polkadot.js UI go to `Developer > Extrinsics`.
 Select your fellowship member account and pick the extrinsic `identity.setIdentity`.
 Below is an example screenshot of what it should look like including the `github` field.